Investors welcome news of progress in US-China trade talks

 EYEING MARKET VOLATILITY

-Volatility, meanwhile, remains.
-The Cboe Volatility Index the options-based measure of investor anxiety, hovered around 22 late on Friday, well below its recent closing high of 52.33 in early April, but above its longer-term median of 17.6.
+Volatility remains.
+The Cboe Volatility Index, the options-based measure of investor anxiety, hovered around 22 late on Friday, well below its recent closing high of 52.33 in early April, but above its longer-term median of 17.6.

 One of the factors curbing that volatility so far has been the high cost of establishing short positions betting on future market declines, said WisdomTree's Ren.